lukeschunk/roombots_meetup_instructions/README.md

 ### Navigate to the Simulator

 The simulator is where you'll practice connecting and controlling the roombot.
-Simulator: http://roombots.riesd.com/simulations/0FtkPQ==?maze=empty
+Select the simulator of your choice: http://roombots.riesd.com/simulations

 ### Connect your app to the simulator